-The People Speak has evolved, over the years, with many great guests who have been interviewed by some very fine hosts.
-Cindy Sheehan - the 'Peace Mom' -- now hosts the show and I can't think of anyone more appropriate especially during this turbulent time in human history.
+The People Speak has evolved over the years with many great guests who have been interviewed by some very fine hosts.

 Ladonna Brave Bull Allard is a Lakota historian and activist.
 In April 2016, she founded the first resistance camp of the Dakota Access Pipeline protests, Sacred Stones, aimed at halting the Dakota Access Pipeline near the Standing Rock Indian Reservation in North Dakota.

 Allard is an enrolled member of, and former historical preservation officer for, the Standing Rock Sioux Tribe.
 Her people are Inhunktonwan from the Jamestown Valley, Hunkpapa and Blackfoot.

 While there are now multiple water protector camps at the Standing Rock, Sacred Stone, the first camp, is on Allard's private property.
 Out of this grew the global Dakota Access Pipeline protests.
 By December 2016, more than 10,000 indigenous people and environmental activists were camping in the area.
 This movement has become the largest intertribal alliance on the American continent in centuries, and possibly ever, with over 200 tribal nations represented.

 Sacred Stone Camp founder Ladonna Bravebull Allard addressed the UN on behalf of the Standing Rock Sioux Nation to request assistance in the struggle to protect Indigenous water and sacred sites from the Dakota Access Pipeline...

 Ladonna Bravebull Allard: